NosVladimir/KineticArchetypes/README.md

 Taking levels first in an esoteric blade then a proper kineticist would give you associated composite blasts right away.
 Not a big deal so not going to fix.

+Using dragoon dive to initiate a battle would sometimes cause you to lose your attacks - that's because the enemy was moving too fast and by the end of the fixed-point jump it's out of reach.
+This can be partially mitigated by increasing the speed of the character, so jumping time is reduced.
+It would be too complicated to factor in moving targets in real time, so this is not going to be fixed.

 # Planned contents
 Currently no guaranteed future contents.
 Below is a list of archetypes I'm interested in and might try to implement, but given how bizzarre they are I cannot promise anything.
 Maybe also some more base game fixes around blade whirlwind.